scrapinghub/shub/docs/configuration.rst

 ================  ============================================  ===============
 Option            Description                                   Scope
 ================  ============================================  ===============
-``requirements``  Path to the project's requirements file, and  global only
+``requirements``  Path to the project's requirements file, and  global default
-                  to any additional eggs that should be deployed to Scrapy Cloud.
-See
+                  to any additional eggs that should be         and project-\
+                  deployed to Scrapy Cloud.
+See                 specific
                   :ref:`deploying-dependencies`.
 ``stack``         `Scrapy Cloud stack`_ to use (this is the     global default
                   environment that your project will run in,    and project-\